sarang-banakhede/augmentation-uncertainty-calibration-study/README.md

-# Accurate but Overconfident: The Hidden Cost of Augmentation Choices
+# Effect of Data Augmentation on Uncertainty and Calibration in Medical Image Segmentation
-### Same Accuracy, Different Trust: How Augmentation Silently Rewires Model Confidence
+### When Can We Trust Medical Image Segmentation?
+The Impact of Data Augmentation on Uncertainty and Calibration

 > Status: manuscript under review, not yet published.